 3. Dumbbells Lateral Raise.

-This is a perfect shoulder exercise that targets your middle deltoids, though it best way to add depth to your outer shoulders and really pop out of your T-shirts.
+This is a perfect shoulder exercise that targets your middle deltoids, though it is the best way to add depth to your outer shoulders and really pop out of your T-shirts.
 You can either perform it standing or seated position.
 This bodybuilding staple is a perfect second or third exercise in your shoulder workout.
-It has to be done in a right though; doing it wrong, opens the door for shoulders injuries.
+It has to be done in a right though; doing it wrong, opens the door for shoulder injuries.

 How to do Dumbbells Lateral Raise?